medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

     <ol type="a">
       <li><code>imported</code> - This user has already been successfully imported</li>
       <li><code>skipped</code> - This user was skipped</li>
-      <li><code>error</code> - There was an error importing see import.message:excluded field for more information</li>
+      <li><code>error</code> - Contains errors that were encountered during importation.
+There was an error importing see import.message:excluded field for more information</li>
     </ol>
 3. `import.message:excluded`: The status of the last import.
 For example, `Imported successfully` or `Username 'mrjones' already taken`
 4. `import.username:excluded`: Use this column to ensure you're matching the response with the correct user in the contact.username to the right

 #### **Spreadsheet Area 2**

-Enter all the data in the columns in this area.
-Data will be automatically copied for you to columns in area 3.
+Data in this area is pre populuted based on data input in Area 1.
+This area contains the following columns:
+1. `username`: This column contains the username that the user will use to log into the application
+2. `Parent-Place:excluded`: this column contains the parent place of the user place that will be created.
+This is a dropdown that is populated from the items indicated in the contact vlookup spreadsheet
+3. `User-Place-Type:excluded`: this column contains the type of user place to be created.
+This is a dropdown that is populated from the items indicated in the place vlookup spreadsheet
+4. `contact.first_name`: this column contains the first name of the user to be created
+5. `contact.last_name`: this column contains the last name of the user to be created
+6. `contact.sex`: this column contains the gender of the user to be created
+7. `contact.phone`: this column contains the phone number of the user to be created
+8. `email`: this column contains the email of the user to be created.
+This is an optional field
+9. `contact.meta.created_by`: this column contains metadata on the person who created the user.
+This is an optional field
+10. `token_login`: this column indicates whether the user should be sent login credentials via SMS as a link

 #### **Spreadsheet Area 3**

-Do not edit or enter data here.
-All columns are automatically populated by the spreadsheet logic.
+Columns in this area are automatically populated by the spreadsheet logic.
 While this is needed to create a user, it is intentionally not editable and you will see this error when you try to edit data:

 ![bulk user import spreadsheet warning](users-spreadsheet-warning.png)

+However, for the mapping to occur as expected, you may edit the fields; `contact.role`, `contact.contact_type`, `place.contact_type` and `type` to match those in you app_settings.json file.

 Do not edit column headers in row 1.
 They are needed by the CHT to identify which data is in it.
 Changing the names will result in errors or missing data in the CHT.